 Learn the secrets of visual storytelling at Synetic Theater in the Crystal City neighborhood.
 Founding artistic director Paata Tsikurishvili is unveiling a 2018-19 season of “theater that moves” with wordless performances of popular Shakespeare plays and other favorites.
 See:

 WSC Avant Bard produces classic works with a provocative edge, as represented in this year’s production The Tempest through July 1, 2018.
 Avant Bard’s offbeat take on Shakespeare’s classic comedy tells the story through the lens of refugees and exiles.
 It asks, “How can we all get along on this island Earth?”

-Arlington’s stages are also set for professional dancers who perform throughout the area.
-Bowen McCauley Dance Co. offers a contemporary summer dance performance at Lubber Run Amphitheater in Arlington on June 22, 2018 and a free performance at the Kennedy Center on July 28, 2018.
+Arlington professional dancers perform throughout the area.
+Bowen McCauley Dance Co. offers a free performance at the Kennedy Center on July 28, 2018.
 Local dance group Jane Franklin Dance offers cutting edge shows throughout the year like programs by Forty+ which performs a varied repertory by multiple choreographers to celebrate the collective creativity of people past the age of 40.